afmirez/fennec-poster/notes/en/js/testing.md

 #  • All values are strings, except 'Order' (integer).
 #  • 'Tags' must be a list of valid string tags.

-Title: "This is a title"
+title: "titlee"
-Description: "This is a description"
+description: "description"
-Category: js
+category: js
-Tags: ["JavaScript"]
+tags: ["JavaScript"]
-Order: 1
+order: 1
 ---

 JavaScript makes objects central: almost all data is either an object or accessed through objects.